Appendix C to Part 110—Illustrative List of Gaseous Diffusion Enrichment Plant Assemblies and Components Under NRC Export Licensing Authority

 2.3 Vacuum Systems

-(a) Especially designed or prepared large vacuum manifolds, vacuum headers and vacuum pumps having a suction capacity of 5 m3/min or more.
+(a) Especially designed or prepared vacuum manifolds, vacuum headers and vacuum pumps having a suction capacity of 5 m3 per minute or more.

-(b) Vacuum pumps especially designed for service in UF6-bearing atmospheres made of, or lined with, aluminum, nickel, or alloys bearing more than 60 percent nickel.
+(b) Vacuum pumps especially designed for service in UF6-bearing atmospheres made of, or protected by, materials resistant to corrosion by UF6 (See Note to this section).
 These pumps may be either rotary or positive displacement, may have fluorocarbon seals, and may have special working fluids present.

 2.4 Special Shut-Off and Control Valves

-Especially designed or prepared manual or automated shut-off and control bellows valves made of UF6 resistant materials with a diameter of 4 cm to 1.5 m for installation in main and auxiliary systems of gaseous diffusion enrichment plants.
+Especially designed or prepared bellows-sealed valves, manual or automated, shut-off or control valves, made of, or protected by, materials resistant to corrosion by UF6, for installation in main and auxiliary systems of gaseous diffusion enrichment plants.

 2.5 UF6 Mass Spectrometers/Ion Sources

-Especially designed or prepared magnetic or quadruple mass spectrometers capable of taking "on-line" samples of feed, product or tails, from UF6 gas streams and having all of the following characteristics:
+Especially designed or prepared mass spectrometers capable of taking on-line samples from UF6 gas streams and having all of the following:

 (d) having a collector system suitable for isotopic analysis.